 - I am a member of the Cornell Center for Materials Research (CCMR) and have worked through the center on some of their outreach activities.

-- I am also a Faculty Fellow at the Atkinson Center for Sustainable Future (ACSF) and participate in the center activities.
+- I am a Faculty Fellow at the Atkinson Center for Sustainable Future (ACSF) and participate in the center activities.

-- I have delivered several lectures to different groups at Cornell and within the state of NY on my research in Environment-Friendly Green Materials and their applications.
+- I have made several presentations to different groups at Cornell and in the state of NY as well as worldwide on my research in Environment-Friendly Green Materials and their applications.

 - Ph.D. - North Carolina State University, Fiber and Polymer Science